FeNatalia/lending-app/README.md

 3. Frontend development server (React).

 ### Prerequisites

-To run our app locally, you will need to add a .env file with an API key to your MongoDB database.
+To run our app locally, you will need to add a .env file with an API key to your MongoDB database in `server` root folder and a .env.local file in `client` root folder with your Firebase configuration variables.

 ### Starting the backend server

 Open the directory `server` and run

 ```
 npm install
 ```

 to install all the dependencies needed for the project.

 Then start the server by running

 ```
 npm start
 ```

 ### Starting the frontend development server

 The frontend application is in the directory `client`.
 From there, run

 ```
 npm install
 ```

 to install all the dependencies needed for the project.

 Then start the frontend application by running

 ```
 npm start
 ```

 ## REST API

 We have implemented API in NodeJS, ExpressJS with MongoDB database.

 # User Manual